-Joseph Francisco, Professor of Chemistry at Purdue University and Past-President of ACS participated in the Pinhead Scholars in the Schools program in May 2008.
+Joseph Francisco, Professor of Chemistry at Purdue University and Past-President of ACS participated in the Pinhead Scholars in the Schools program in Spring 2013 and May 2008.
 He gave talks on the chemistry of the atmosphere and impact of pollutants on climate change.
 Francisco’s clear-thinking lecture style allowed students to understand climate change at a deeper level.

 David Coker, Boston University Chemisty Professor, presented a demonstration of "The Science of Steam" at the Telluride Mountain School to all first grade through eleventh grade students.
 This was the first all school assembly presesnted by Pinhead Institute at the Mountain School and it was tremendously well received.
 Coker's sense of humor and drama caught the attention of the teachers as well as students.